AlibabaCloudDocs/arms/intl.en-US/Browser monitoring/Tutorials/Diagnose JS errors by using ARMS browser monitoring.md

 ## Step 2: View the error overview

+1. Log on to the [ARMS console](https://arms-ap-southeast-1.console.aliyun.com/#/home).

-1. On the Browser Monitoring page, click the name of the application that you want to manage.
+2. On the Browser Monitoring page, click the name of the application that you want to manage.

-2. In the left-side navigation pane, click **JS Error Diagnosis**.
+3. In the left-side navigation pane, click **JS Error Diagnosis**.

     ![JS Error Diagnosis](../images/p60924.png)